 On April 22, 2021, the Port released the Draft Environmental Assessment (EA) that summarizes the proposed design and environmental analysis.
 We invite community members to share their input until June 4, 2021 by 5 p.m.
 PST.

 There are multiple ways to provide public comments:

 The runway safety area is the area beyond the end and sides of the runway.
 Much like the shoulder of a road, this area provides an extra measure of safety in case an aircraft veers off or overruns the runway.
 FAA design standards require that the runway safety area is maintained in smooth condition.

-The Port of Portland's initial analysis identified the design alternative that would reroute Glencoe Swale in a culvert across the runway safety area and re-grade the end of the runway and the runway safety area as the best alternative for more detailed study in the environmental review.
+Through initial analysis of six different design alternatives, we identified rerouting Glencoe Swale in a culvert through the runway safety area and regrading the end of the runway and the runway safety area as the best alternative for more detailed study.
 This alternative is now what is termed the Proposed Action.
 It was selected for best meeting all the screening criteria because it: